Lymphoma in children

 Further information and support

 If you would like more information or you want to talk about any aspect of your child’s lymphoma, please contact us.
-You can also call our Helpline on freephone 0808 808 5555, or use our live chat function.
-You might also find our page on practicalities when a child has lymphoma helpful.
+You can call our Helpline on freephone 0808 808 5555, or use our live chat function.
+You might also find our practical advice page helpful.
 It addresses common practical concerns that parents and carers of children with lymphoma have.

 Our resources on talking to children about lymphoma are designed to help parents and carers who have lymphoma talk to their children about it, but you might find some of the suggestions helpful.
 They include animations about Hodgkin and high-grade non-Hodgkin lymphoma, and low-grade non-Hodgkin lymphoma.